Rutvik-Trivedi/tarjani/README.md

 # Changelog

 ### What's New?
+- A major update is on its way!
+Now you can add your own models with minimum coding required!
+Just inherit the base class and its done!
+Documentation coming up soon
 - Added simple demonstration videos showing how to use TARJANI.
 Available at [tarjani-demo](https://github.com/Rutvik-Trivedi/tarjani-demo).
 - Added a new classifier model.
 Now TARJANI knows what an ALBERT + SVM model is.
 The keyword to use this model is 'albert'.
 You will need to download this model from [tarjani-model-zoo](https://github.com/Rutvik-Trivedi/tarjani-model-zoo)
 - Refactored the structure of the files.
 Added some experimental vision features.
 Refer [the documentation](scripts/experimental/README.md) for full documentation.